Ideal Weight Calculator

 Results

-Each row in the table shows an estimate from one formula in kg and lb, plus BMI-based ranges where available.
-This is general information only and not a medical diagnosis; please speak with a clinician for personal advice.
+Each row shows one formula estimate in kg and lb, plus BMI-based ranges where available.
+This is general information, not a diagnosis.
+For personal advice, speak with a clinician.

 How this calculator works